fan2/mkdocs/docs/blog/posts/arm/a64-memory-barrier.md

 [ARM Cortex-A Series Programmer's Guide for ARMv8-A](https://developer.arm.com/documentation/den0024/latest) | Chapter 13 Memory Ordering:

+If you are an application developer, hardware interaction is probably through a device driver, the interaction with other cores is through [Pthreads](https://en.wikipedia.org/wiki/Pthreads) or another multithreading API, and the interaction with a paged memory system is through the operating system.
+In all of these cases, the memory ordering issues are taken care of for you by the relevant code.
+However, if you are writing the operating system kernel or device drivers, or implementing a hypervisor, JIT compiler, or multithreading library, you must have a good understanding of the memory ordering rules of the ARM Architecture.
+You must **ensure** that where your code requires *explicit* ordering of memory accesses, you are able to achieve this through the correct use of *`barriers`*.

 The ARM architecture includes barrier instructions to **force** access *ordering* and access *completion* at a specific point.
 In some architectures, similar instructions are known as a *fence*(membar, memory fence).

 If you are writing code where ordering is important, see *Appendix J7 Barrier Litmus Tests in the ARM Architecture Reference Manual - ARMv8, for ARMv8-A architecture profile* and *Appendix G Barrier Litmus Tests in the ARM Architecture Reference Manual ARMv7-A/R Edition*, which includes many worked examples.